blockmason/link-workshop-van/activity1/activity1.md

 * The `web3.eth` object and in particular the `getAccounts` `getBalance` and `sendTransaction`  functions

 ### Get local blockchain accounts
 First let us fetch all 10 accounts addresses running on our local blockchain.
 Function calls to the blockchain **return promises** so we can use callbacks, async/await, or simply Promise`.then()` to access our data.
+Refer to: https://web3js.readthedocs.io/en/1.0/web3-eth.html#getaccounts
 ```
 > web3.eth.getAccounts().then(accounts => {
     console.log(accounts);